dgNathiRocha/datascienceHealth/readMe.md

 <img src="images/2nd.png">
 <img src="images/2nd2.png">
 <img src="images/2nd3.png" width="800" height="400">
-The dataset contains 2 types of patience including normal and squamous cell carcinoma.
+The dataset contains 2 types of patience including normal and squamous cell carcinoma(SCC).
 We split both of them into 2 folders which are train and test set with 30% on the test set.
 Then we also split data again into train and validation set with the selection of 30%.

 <img src="images/third.png">
 This will be an example of the images that applied transforming into them.